netarchivesuite/so-me/twitter/config_template/README.md

 for posting Tweets etc., so guard them carefully.
 If the project is newly started, copy `credentials.template` to `credentials.sh` and add credential tokens to the file.

+The information for the creds can be found in ~/.twarc after a successful run of the twarc tool.

 ### `type_CI_filename.txt`

 List of tags or profiles to harvest for the given credentials-index.
 The parts of the filename are